 Try reconnecting, or contact the person who administers the computer or server.

 If the computer is using Bonjour or is a Windows (SMB/CIFS) server, make sure it’s on the same local network or subnetwork as your Mac.

-If a Windows (SMB/CIFS) server has the Internet Connection Firewall turned on, you may not be able to connect to it.
+If a Windows (SMB/CIFS) server has its firewall turned on, you may not be able to connect to it.

 Check your network connection

 Your Mac may be disconnected from the network.